wym109/pisa/pisa/glossary.md

 # PISA Terminology

 * **DistributionMaker**: A collection of one or more *pipelines*; this produces the events distributions we see (in the case of data) or that we expect to see (in the case of Monte Carlo).
-The output of a DistributionMaker is a MapSet.
+The output of a DistributionMaker is a sequence of MapSets, one produced per pipeline in the DistributionMaker.

 * **Map**: N-dimensional histogram, most often in energy and cosine of the zenith angle (coszen)--but the number of dimensions and the binning in each are completely configurable in PISA).
 Note that the binning of a map is accessed via `map.binning`.